gerekper/ganjaking/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.0.4 - 01.27.2023 =
+* Fixed a an issue that was causing the Perfmatters admin bar menu and meta options to not show up in the admin.
+* Added additional nopin attribute for Pinterest to YouTube preview thumbnails.
+* Translation updates.

 = 2.0.3 - 01.26.2023 =
 * Added new local Google fonts advanced option to Load Asynchronously.